AstraZeneca pauses coronavirus vaccine trial after unexplained illness in volunteer - KESQ

 President Trump has said repeatedly he thinks at least one of the vaccines could be ready before Election Day on November 3.
 Most groups working on the vaccine say that is extremely unlikely but Biontech CEO and co-founder Ugur Sahin told CNN earlier Tuesday he believes the vaccine his company is developing with Pfizer could be ready for regulatory approval by mid-October.

-Dr. Tony Fauci, director of the National Institute of Allergy and Infectious Diseases, has said it’s technically possible that if a DSMB saw strong evidence a vaccine was working before a trial was completed, it cold recommend a halt to the trial so more people could get the vaccine.
-But Fauci sad this was unlikely to happen before December.
+Dr. Tony Fauci, director of the National Institute of Allergy and Infectious Diseases, has said it’s technically possible that if a DSMB saw strong evidence a vaccine was working before a trial was completed, it could recommend a halt to the trial so more people could get the vaccine.
+But Fauci said this was unlikely to happen before December.

 However, discussions about early authorizations and reports about White House pressure to speed along a vaccine have worried the public, as well as former FDA officials.
 Former FDA commissioner Dr. Robert Califf told CNN last week he was concerned even before Covid-19 that Trump would pressure the FDA to make decisions he wanted.